raml-org/raml-spec/versions/raml-10/raml-10.md

 | uriParameters? | Detailed information about any URI parameters of this resource.
 | /&lt;relativeUri&gt;? | A nested resource, which is identified as any property whose name begins with a slash ("/"), and is therefore treated as a relative URI.

-### Resource Display Name

-The OPTIONAL **displayName** property assigns a friendly name to the resource and can be used by documentation generation tools.
-If the displayName property is not defined for a resource, documentation tools SHOULD refer to the resource by its property key, which acts as the resource name.
-For example, tools should refer to the relative URI /jobs.

-### Resource Description

-The OPTIONAL **description** property can be used to provide a longer description of the resource.
-It is RECOMMENDED that all resources provide such a description.

 ### Template URIs and URI Parameters

 [Template URIs](#template-uri) containing URI parameters can be used to define a relative URI of a resource that contains variable elements.
 The following example shows a top-level resource with a key /jobs and a nested resource with a key /{jobId}, a template URI.

 ```yaml
 #%RAML 1.0